soma00333/profile/docs/work_experience/industry_technology.md

   <tbody>
     <tr>
       <td><strong>Summary</strong></td>
       <td><strong>IT4</strong>.
-I led the migration from monolith to microservices, which improved system scalability and reduced database load.</td>
+I migrated from monolith to microservices, which improved system scalability and reduced database load.</td>
     </tr>
     <tr>
       <td><strong>Situation</strong></td>
       <td>
         <ul>
-          <li>The system was first built as a modular monolith.
-It started showing scalability limits.</li>
+          <li>The system was initially developed as a modular monolith.
+Over time, it began to reach its scalability limits.</li>
-          <li>User traffic to core features grew.
-The write load on the central database increased a lot.
-This hurt performance.</li>
+          <li>User traffic to key features increased, leading to a higher write load on the central database.
+This caused a decline in performance.</li>
         </ul>
       </td>
     </tr>